Last updated on September 16th, 2020

 Gangchon Rail Bike

-If you’re heading to the Gapyeong region of South Korea, you’ll have two rail bikes to choose from: Gangchon Rail Bike or Gapyeong Rail Bike.
+If the Gapyeong region is part of your South Korea itinerary, you’ll have two rail bikes to choose from: Gangchon Rail Bike or Gapyeong Rail Bike.

 This guide details everything you need to know about Gangchon Rail Bike Park, including why I chose it over Gapyeong Rail Bike.